Vandesm14/stack/docs/src/introduction/scopes.md

 # Scopes

 Scopes might be the most important concept in Stack.
 We have put a ton of thought into how they work and how they should be used.
-Scopes are the backbone of Stack, and they are what make it just like any other programming language.
+Scopes are the backbone of Stack, and they are akin to applicative languages that most people are familiar with.

 ## What is a Scope?

-Similar to other languages, a scope is a collection of variables.
-In Stack, a scope defines a variable as a key-value pair: symbol and expression.
+Similar to other languages, a scope is a collection of symbol-expression pairs.
 When a variable is defined, it is added to the current scope.
 When a variable is called, it is looked up in the current scope (by the [purification](/glossary.html#purification) step).

 ## The Main Scope